-5.8 Estimation Filter Convergence
+5.11 Estimation Filter Convergence

-5.8.1 Initial Convergence
+5.11.1 Initial Convergence

 After a successful initialization, a period of convergence for the Kalman filter states occurs.
 Roll and pitch angles typically converge very quickly.
-Accelerometer bias and gyro bias take more time to converge.
+Heading, accelerometermagnetometer bias, and gyro bias take more time to converge.
 If the initial attitude estimate provided to the filter is well outside of the true attitude, the filter may diverge and never recover.
 This is most likely to occur for the heading estimate when a poor value is used for initialization and when the vibration environment is strong.
 Should this occur, it is recommended that the filter be reset and new attitude estimate provided.

-5.8.2 Output Uncertainty
+5.11.2 Output Uncertainty

-The 3DM-GX5-15 estimation data set includes a filter status field that contains a set of status flags.
+The 3DM-GX5-25 estimation data set includes a filter status field that contains a set of status flags.
 These flags pertain to high covariance values for attitude and inertial sensor parameters.
 These flags should be monitored and cross-checked against the corresponding uncertainty fields when they appear.
 This can assist in determining how trustworthy the solution generated by the Kalman filter is.
 When the filter is first initialized, it is likely that some of these values will be beyond limits, and the flags may be asserted.
 This fact should be taken into account when developing automated monitoring systems.

-5.9 Vibration Isolation
+5.12 Vibration Isolation

-The 3DM-GX5-15 should be isolated from strong vibrations a much as possible.
+The 3DM-GX5-25 should be isolated from strong vibrations a much as possible.
 Strong, continuous vibrations appear as unaccounted noise to the estimation filter, degrading its performance.
 When vibration cannot be isolated, making adjustments to the Accelerometer Noise and Gyro Noise parameters to account for the additional noise will improve the accuracy of the estimation filter outputs.

-5.10 IMU Sensor Calibration
+5.13 IMU Sensor Calibration

-All of the internal sensors in the 3DM-GX5-15 are calibrated when the device is manufactured, and the calibration values are saved in the device memory. is not required unless the device has been under conditions that exceed the operating specifications.
+All of the internal sensors in the 3DM-GX5-25 are calibrated when the device is manufactured, and the calibration values are saved in the device memory.
+With the exception of the magnetometer field calibration (see Magnetometer Manual Calibration on page 35) recalibration is not required unless the device has been under conditions that exceed the operating specifications.
 For example, if the sensor has been exposed to excessive shock beyond the rated g-force, performance may be compromised.
 Indications of internal sensor damage may be seen as excessive measurement offsets or drift when the sensor is in a neutral motionless position.

-5.11 Temperature Compensation
+5.14 Temperature Compensation